Georg Albrecht (mayor): Municipal career

-Death and Burial
+Death and burial

 At lunch on Monday 5 February 1666, Georg Albrecht started to experience indigestion which was followed by difficulty speaking.
 That first episode passed and, in the afternoon, he carried on with his civic duties as a tax officer.
-Later on, he was required at the city Registry and there he suffered a serious stroke and was carried home by his son, the - by then - Dr. Johann Albrecht, and the Registry Officer, Johann Nusch.
-In the early hours of the following morning - before 4 am on Tuesday 6 February 1666 - Georg Albrecht passed away.
+Later on, he was required at the city Registry and there he suffered a serious stroke and was carried home by his son, the – by then – Dr. Johann Albrecht, and the Registry Officer, Johann Nusch.
+In the early hours of the following morning – before 4 am on Tuesday 6 February 1666 – Georg Albrecht died.
 He is buried alongside his wife Susanna (d.
-1682) in the Alter Friedhof - or Old Cemetery - in Rothenburg ob der Tauber.
+1682) in the Alter Friedhof – or Old Cemetery – in Rothenburg ob der Tauber.

 Georg Albrecht's legacy to his home town is summed up in the last lines of his epitaph: